 - Retino A Gel 0.1% (same as above just stronger)

 - Supatret Gel 0.04% (Indian generic for Retin-A Micro)

 - Supatret Gel 0.1% (Indian generic for Retin-A Micro)

 If you don’t feel comfortable buying prescription drugs online, Differin is another option!
 It’s a comparable prescription strength retinoid that’s available over the counter!
 I used it for 3 months and documented my experience here.

 Alternatively, you can try getting a prescription from Curology.

 Well that does it for tretinoin!
 Hope you’ve enjoyed this reading.

-Tell your friends how they can become lizards.
+Tell your friends how they can become anti-aging lizards.
 Share this!